ihaventcomeupanameyet/210Project/README.md

 - As a user, I want to list all book belongs to the library
 - As a user, I want to list all borrowed book with it's expected return date
 - As a user, I want to list all book that is currently in stock
+- As a user, I want to remove a borrow record when